 Is the partner an ethical and trustworthy business?

 How many Ministry of Defence contracts does the partner currently have in place?

 Does the potential partner have the in-house resources to commit to the bidding process and will they assist with bid prepartion?

 What will the Parnters role be in you are successful with the contract?

 Does the potential partner have good reputation with MOD and can they provide references to support your bid?

 Defence tenders in the UK offer lucrative opportunities for companies across various sectors.
 To succeed in this competitive landscape, partnering with an experienced consultancy like Tsaks Consulting can make a significant difference.

 With our expertise in bid strategy, technical proposal development, cost estimation, compliance, and post-submission support, we empower clients to navigate the complex world of defence tenders and secure contracts that contribute to national security and business growth.
 If your company is looking to thrive in the UK’s defence industry, Tsaks Consulting is here to guide you on the path to success.

-Our bid writing service for the defence industry extends across the UK including in London, Manchester, Glasgow, Liverpool, Edinburgh, Leeds and Birmingham.
+Our bid writing service for the defence industry delivered by our bid writers extends across the UK including in London, Manchester, Glasgow, Liverpool, Edinburgh, Leeds and Birmingham.
 We also have experience through our European and Australia based offices in bidding for contracts European and Australian departments of defence.

 Privacy & Cookies Policy